NerusSkyhigh/Machine-Learning-Phases-of-Matter/README.md

 ### 03 The Network in detail
 [Google colab link](https://colab.research.google.com/drive/1alngDJg5uTnB-GwbBxkoK753OHZeg6Uw?usp=sharing)

-The third notebook will be more theory oriented.
-First the Toy model FCNN will be upgraded with an hidden layer of 100 neurons, then the training procedure will be discussed in detail.
+The third notebook will be more theory-oriented.
+First, the Toy model FCNN will be upgraded with a hidden layer of 100 neurons, then the training procedure will be discussed in detail.
-Following that, the results of [Juan Carrasquilla and Roger G. Melko](https://arxiv.org/abs/1605.01735) on non standard Ising hamiltonian will be presented.
+Following that, the results of [Juan Carrasquilla and Roger G. Melko](https://arxiv.org/abs/1605.01735) on non-standard Ising hamiltonian will be presented.

 #### Training of the improved network